hmrc/play-fsm/README.md

 # play-fsm
-This library provides Finite State Machine building blocks for a stateful Play application.
+This library provides State Machine building blocks for a stateful Play application.

 ## Features
 - `JourneyModel` state and transition model